 Discussion: NextNav’s 5G Operation will cause excessive Interference to Part 15 Devices in the Lower 900 MHz Band.

 IEEE 802 is in favor of the development of complementary PNT technologies and solutions.
 The NOI also expressed interest in “exploring options that rely or incorporate solutions provided by NextNav Inc”.
 The RAIN Alliance, LoRa Alliance, Wi-Fi Alliance, Wi-SUN Alliance, and Z-Wave Alliance provided comments.
 In the Executive Summary of the RAIN Alliance, LoRa Alliance, Wi-Fi Alliance, Wi-SUN Alliance, and Z-Wave Alliance the comment states, “The impact on outdoor Part 15 devices is likely to be severe …”.
-As stated in previous discussion, many of the use cases are for outdoor.
+As stated in previous discussion, many of the use cases are for outdoor deployments.

 The Wi-Fi Alliance also provided comments which included the attachment, “Impact of 5G Network Transmissions on Wi-Fi HaLow Performance in the 902-928 MHz Band”.
 From page 10, “The results clearly show that 5G operations in the Lower 900 MHz Band will effectively block the functionality of Wi-Fi HaLow devices across large areas”.
 As stated in the Executive Summary of the attachment, this includes outdoor and indoor use cases as well as overlapping frequencies and adjacent frequencies.

-Summary: Options that rely or incorporate solutions provided by NextNav Inc will cause massive detrimental effects.
+Summary: Options that rely or incorporate solutions provided by NextNav Inc will cause massive detrimental effects to Part 15 Devices.

 IEEE 802 is in favor of the development of complementary PNT technologies and solutions.
 The commission should consider impacts on current users and services and reject the option provided by NextNav.